 Park Road, Naremburn

-Naremburn Park is a great spot for a bike, scooter or trike.
-There is a loop path around the playground, which features a sand pit and water play pump.
-It’s a great spot for a picnic, with BBQ, park benches and toilets too.
+Naremburn Park is an excellent spot for biking, scooting, or riding a trike.
+There is a loop path around the playground, which features a sand pit and a water play pump.
+It’s an excellent spot for a picnic, with BBQ facilities, park benches, and has toilets too.

 6. Castle Cove Park, Castle Cove